By: Door Buddy Editors | Published: 12 December 2025

 Humans become stressed (dogs sense this!)

-These shifts can dramatically influence dog mood, especially for sensitive dogs that already struggle with pet anxiety.
+These shifts can dramatically influence dog's mood, especially for sensitive dogs that already struggle with pet anxiety.

 Many dog owners specifically notice holiday anxiety in dogs when the Christmas décor goes up or when the house becomes crowded, something that happens with millions of holiday pets every season.